Learn About Protein for Weight Loss

 Consuming Protein Daily for Weight Loss

 Whew!
 Okay, that is a lot of information.
-Essentially, your goal is to mix-and-match protein sources throughout the day.
-Aim to hit your daily target goal of 1/2 grams in protein per day.
+Essentially, your goal is to mix and match protein sources throughout the day.
+Aim to hit your daily target goal of 1/2 grams of protein per day.
 Monitor how you feel and experiment with different sources.

 Now Let’s Hear From You!